 At the time of the Aristocracy from the 8th century, aristocrats themselves had made the tax exemption system that they did not have to pay tax if it was in the form of “a manor garden”.
 The big temples also had “manors” together with the nobility, and they continued to increase more and more.
 Then farmers contributed their land nominally to aristocrats and temples for tax evasion, as “manors” were tax exempted.

 For example, the country of Yamato was full of “manors” of Kofukuji temple and Todaiji temple.
 Kofukuji temple had a special relation with the powerful aristocrat, the “Fujiwara family”.
 The aristocrat and the big temples and shrines clung each other tightly, and the system was made that the nobility’s second son, or third son entered into the top position of the temples and shrines. (＊3 )

-In this way, it was impossible to create a new world of Samurai where the society was organized by aristocrats and big temples.
+In this way, it was impossible to create a new world of Samurai where the society was controlled by aristocrats and big temples.
 Nobunaga tried to change this condition, and tried to make a new Samurai society where Samurai could live freely.
 Nobunaga struggled for many years with a desperate feeling, but finally he succeeded to eliminate the power of Buddhist influence.
 It was so hard that nobody could have done it except Nobunaga with his strong personality.

 But Nobunaga destroyed only the power of the temples and shrines as an “armed” group, but he allowed them to exist as religious organizations.
 He tried to make them “disarmed” religious groups that they should not be involved in politics and military affairs. (＊4 )

 ☆５ Separation of religion from politics